Intent

 The Maths Subject Leader has the responsibility of ensuring the curriculum is delivered across the school as is stated above.

-The Subject Leader regularly meets with children across the school, with their books, to discuss their learning and progress as well as their feelings about the subject.
-The Subject Leader carries out monitoring of work in books, each half term, to ensure progression in skills and knowledge across the school.
+The Subject Leader meets fortnightly with teachers and children across the school, with their books, to discuss their learning and progress as well as their feelings about the subject.
+The Subject Leader carries out fortnightly monitoring of work in books to ensure progression in skills and knowledge across the school.

 Each term the Subject Leader attends the Primary Maths Subject Leader Update Meeting and shares the learning and resources with her staff and then the Maths Leaders across the MAT as part of termly Maths Hub meetings.